nunobrum/PyLTSpice/doc/modules/read_netlist.rst

 manipulate elements that exit inside of sub-circuits.
 In Example 2 there is small example where the value of a component inside a subcircuit is changed.

-When all the changes are made, the write_netlist(<filename>) needs to be called in order for the updates to be registered.
+When all the changes are made, the save_netlist(<filename>) needs to be called in order for the updates to be registered.

 Do not update the original file.
 It is always safer to keep the original file unchanged.
 This helps when debuging problems, and also allows the script to revert to the initial condition by using the reset_netlist() method.